-Save Your Tomatoes!
-Step-By-Step Instructions To Get That Fresh Flavour All Year Round
+How To Preserve Fresh Tomatoes, Step By Step

-Garden-fresh tomatoes are a summertime treat, but if you preserve your tomatoes properly, you can enjoy them all year long — including in the dead of winter.
-Find a simple preserved tomato recipe, gather your short list of ingredients and follow the recipe below to get summer flavours long after the warm weather’s disappeared.
+Garden-fresh tomatoes are a summertime treat, but if you preserve your tomatoes properly, you can enjoy them all year long—including in the dead of winter.
+Find a simple preserved tomato recipe, gather your short list of ingredients and follow the directions below to get summer flavours long after the warm weather’s disappeared.

-Start boiling
+Start boiling your water

 Boiling water in the canner usually takes a while, so get it started right away.
 Fill a very large pot that can accommodate jars (each must have space around it) with at least two inches of water to cover.
 This pot is used only for processing filled jars (use another large pot for cooking the preserves).